 This clearly shows that for the past 100 years, real estate prices have continued to rise and have appreciated by almost 1,000 times with every decade.
 The prices doubled from the 50’s to the 60’s and nearly doubled from the 60’s to the 70’s.
 Once New York City came out of bankruptcy in the late 70’s, international buyers started to take notice of the New York real estate.
 Prices went up almost six times in the 80’s and more than double again in the 90’s.
 The average price for sale now in 2016 is $1,470 PPSF while average rent in Manhattan today is $4,374.

 There are many reasons to be optimistic about the future of New York real estate: the local economy and its diverse industries that employ New Yorker’s and attract new highly skilled professionals from around the country as well as internationally.
-Also, the city’s myriad of cultural activities, universities, restaurants, museums, theater, among many others, create a very special and unique lifestyle.
-New York today is truly a cultural capital of the world that is up and running 24/7.
+Also, the city’s myriad of cultural activities, universities, restaurants, museums, theater, among many others, create an exceptional and unique lifestyle.
+New York today is indeed the cultural capital of the world that is up and running 24/7.

 It fits well with today’s millennials, generation X and baby boomers who are moving back to the city from their “empty nests” in suburbia.
 New York’s rich history, location, political stability lifestyle and its industries attract investors and foreign buyers alike.
 Never in the city’s history has it experienced such a high inflow of foreign capital and an interest of foreign nationals to live in New York City either full or part-time.